 Annie was the daughter of Thomas and Maria Topping and was born in Cambridge.
 Her father, an agricultural labourer died in 1875 when Anne was three years old and she was then raised by her mother at 16 Albert Street.
 Maria worked as a hawker and in 1891 Annie was working as a laundry assistant at the Fulbourn Asylum.
-She met her husband Bryan Fuerni who also worked as the Asylum and the couple married in 1893.
+This is presumably where she met her husband Bryan Fuerni who also worked as the Asylum.
+They married in 1893.
 They lived at Vinery Road (1901) and had one son: Ronald Catley (1909-1982).
 Annie was widowed in 1903 and then ran a laundry business from 47 Vinery Road with her sister.
 In 1911 she was living at Vinery Road with sister Harriet and her son Bryan, her mother Maria and son Ronald.
-She was still running a laundry in 1939 from Vinery Road and died the Evelyn Nursing Home aged 78 years old.
+She was still running a laundry in 1939 from Vinery Road and died at the Evelyn Nursing Home aged 78 years old.

 Bryan Fuerni (c.1868 – 31 July 1903)

 Bryan was born in Sunderland, Durham and by 1891 was working as an attendant at the Fulbourn Asylum.
 He later worked as a musician and was a talented violinist.
 He was the leader of the Conservative Club Band and led many concerts.
 In November 1900 he conducted the band in a concert at the Guildhall where the band opened the evening with a rendition of ‘Le Regiment Favore’.
 He died at Vinery Road aged 35 years old and is known to have been ill for the year before his death.